DSLsofMath/DSLsofMath/Course2017.md

 News
 ----

+* 2017-01-17: Schedule change: the exercise sessions will be in ED2480 on Wednesdays and in ED3582 on Fridays.
 * 2017-01-15: [DSLsofMath course memo 2017](Course-memo/DSLsofMath.md)
 * 2016-09-04: Starting a new course page for the 2017 instance of the DSLsofMath course.
 The 2016 instance is available